-How Should I Select a Veterinarian for My Dog?
+How to Select a Veterinarian

 Choosing a veterinarian is an important part of having a dog.
 Here are some pointers to consider in selecting a good veterinarian.
 Choose a vet that is close by where you live.
 If you have an emergency you won’t want to have to travel far.
 Ask people you know for recommendations on veterinarians.
 Here you may get some good advice from people who have been to several different vets.